๐Ÿ“… Published 3 May 2026 ๐Ÿ”„ Updated 17 May 2026 ๐Ÿ“– 2,083 words โฑ 10 min read

 Is manure the same as compost?

 No, they are not the same.
-Manure is animal waste, while compost is fully decomposed organic matter.
+Manure is animal-based organic matter, while compost is fully decomposed organic matter.

 Should I use compost or manure for vegetables?